 Josh Oldaker in West Virginia put "Jesus Paid My Debt" on his CD.
 He pressed 4000 copies and paid me the 9.1 cents per copy required by federal law.

 Victoria Eman in The Netherlands put "All Roads Lead To You," "I Promise," "The Truth" & Love Me Just A Little" on her albums.

-2016-2018, I put tracks on youtube, using pictures of singers and movie stars.
-I put them on facebook and twitter.
-I want a major publishing deal.
+2016-2019, I put tracks on youtube, using pictures of famous women.
+I linked them to facebook and twitter.
+I want a publishing deal.